Phạm Xuân Chiểu: The Army of the Republic of Vietnam

 In November 1955, after the National Army was renamed the Army of the Republic of Vietnam and transferred to a new army structure, he was promoted to Lieutenant Colonel and held the position of Chief of Staff of the First Military Region of South Vietnam by Colonel Trần Văn Minh as commander.
 On December 8, 1956, he was promoted to Colonel and was appointed to hold the position of General Director of the General Department of Police and Public Security, replacing Major General Nguyễn Ngọc Lễ who was sent to hold the position of Commander of the Training Center No. 1.
 On February 27, 1957, he was promoted to the rank of Major General in office.

 On March 7, 1958, he received the order to hand over the post of General Director of Police-Public Security to Major General Nguyen Van La.
 On August 15 of the same year, he was appointed to hold the position of Joint Chiefs of Staff at the General Staff.
 By mid-September 1960, the position of Joint Chiefs of Staff was handed over to Major General Nguyễn Khánh.
 Soon after, he was appointed to hold the position of Commander of the Command School, replacing Lieutenant General Tran Van Minh.
 In August 1961, handing over the General Staff Command School to Lieutenant General Thai Quang Hoang, he was sent to study abroad for the Senior Staff Class (class 1961 - 1962) for 42 weeks at Fort Leavenworth Academy, Kansas, United States.
 In the middle of 1962, after graduating from school, he returned to the country to serve at the General Staff.

 On November 1, 1963, he participated in the coup against President Ngô Đình Diệm's regime.
 On November 2, he was promoted to lieutenant general to hold the position of Security Commissioner of the Revolutionary Military Council, chaired by Lieutenant General Dương Văn Minh.

 In early February 1964, after the January 30 Rectification to seize the leadership of General Nguyễn Khánh, he was appointed as the Third Vice Chairman of the Revolutionary Military Council, chaired by Lieutenant General Nguyễn Khánh.
 On February 17, 1965, he was elected by the Council of Generals as Chairman of the National Legislative Council.
 This council consists of 20 members.
 In October of the same year, he was discharged from the army because he had served in the army for over 20 years, and at the same time he was appointed Ambassador of the Republic of Vietnam to South Korea until October 1969, when his term ended, he returned home.

 Since 1975

 After the Fall of Saigon on April 30, 1975, he stayed in South Korea until the end of the year, then moved to the United States, settling in Rockville, Maryland.

-He passed away on August 7, 2018 at his place of residence.
+He died on August 7, 2018, at his place of residence.
 He was 97 years old.